hongting-zhao/hongting-zhao.github.io/index.md

   * Awarded AHA Postdoctoral Fellowship For "Diffuse Optics for Noninvasive Estimation of Cerebral Venous Oxygenation in Children with Congenital Heart Disease", 2025 - 2026
   * Serve as area chair at SPIE Photonics West, 2025
   * Serve as Poster Judge at Britan Chance Symposium, 2024
-  * Awarded AHA Predoctoral Fellowship For "Improving", 2023 - 2024
+  * Awarded AHA Predoctoral Fellowship for "Improving", 2023 - 2024
+  * Best paper finalist, "", 202
 ---

 ### Contact